 Title: Academic Center for Excellence (ACE)

 When data indicated that most AA degree-seeking students failed to graduate, Chipola established the Academic Center for Excellence (ACE).
 ACE provides free peer tutoring to students in many areas, including Accounting, Economics, Statistics, Chemistry, Biology, Physics, English Composition, Astronomy, Humanities and most mathematics courses.
 ACE also provides tutorial assistance during final exam week.
 ACE averages a tutorial staff of 10 - 15 per semester with tutors offering assistance between 6-15 hours per week.
 Services are provided on demand and are open to all students—not just developmental or those studying a single subject or referred by an instructor.
 The learning culture is inclusive rather than exclusive.
-Data verify the success of the ACE.
+Data verifies the success of the ACE.
 On the graduating student survey, 77 percent of respondents reported attending the ACE.
 Of those, 93 percent reported that tutoring helped their overall GPA and 95 percent stated that a tutor was always available to help them.
 The ACE users survey further confirm these results.
 Of the regular users, 98 percent reported that someone was available to them, 94 percent responded that the ACE helped them maintain a higher GPA, 67 percent stated that they would be struggling more in classes without ACE tutoring, and 16 percent reported that they would not likely have remained enrolled without the ACE.

 Ms. Bonnie Smith

 Coordinator, Academic Center for Excellence